 There will be increased traffic in the area due to the high number of people who will be accessing the Tatu City and the neighbouring foreseen residential zones around Tatu city.
-The improved road network will also create a new route for other motorists to use who may not be necessarily going to the new city leading to traffic snarl-up.
+The improved road network will also create a new route for other motorists to use who may not be necessarily going to the new city.